BOARD OF DIRECTORS:

 Stephanie graduated from McGill University in Biology and from Dalhousie University with a Masters in Resource and Environmental Management.
 While at Dalhousie, she focused on conservation and environmental education.
 She then went on to work on curriculum development for various science degrees at the Prek Leap National College of Agriculture in Cambodia and as an environmental education leadership assistant at the Cheakamus Centre outside of Squamish, BC.
 Stephanie is passionate about science and environmental education and is excited to bring her skills and experience to NS3.

-Christina Kruit (NS3 Summer Staff)
+Christina Kruit (NS3 Casual Staff)

 Christina is a recent graduate from the Bachelor of Science program at Vancouver Island University, graduating with a major in Psychology and a minor in Biology.
 She hopes to pursue a career working with children in the future.
 Given Christina’s love for science, learning, and nature, working with the NS3 is a dream come true.
+Christina was a member of NS3’s Summer Staff and can still be seen around the studio a few days a month.

 FORMER BOARD MEMBERS: